Security Pattern – Source Code Management

 Solution Overview

-The following represents the assets for source code management (SCM) across different trust domains and interactions between them.
+The following represents the assets for source code management (SCM) across different trust domains and their interactions.

-Public and private Git repositories will have different considerations to security posture, and require separated security policies and configuration.
+Public and private Git repositories have different security considerations and require separate security policies and configurations.

-Private repositories may still be access by outsourced suppliers, business partners or temporary developers.
-SCM and primary GIT repositories may be sync or replicated to external locations for partners to cached versions of designated repositories.
+Private repositories may still be accessed by outsourced suppliers, business partners, or temporary developers.
+SCM and primary Git repositories may be synchronised or replicated to external locations for partners to access cached versions of designated repositories.

 Additional Notes